skzhang1/IDEAL/readme.md

 ## Introduction

 Official implementation for paper **IDEAL: Influence-Driven Selective Annotations Empower In-context Learners in Large Language Models**.

+In-context learning is a promising paradigm that utilizes in-context examples as prompts for the predictions of large language models.
+These prompts are crucial for achieving strong performance.
+However, since the prompts need to be sampled from a large volume of annotated examples, finding the right prompt may result in high annotation costs.
+To address this challenge, this paper introduces an influence-driven selective annotation method that aims to minimize annotation costs while improving the quality of in-context examples.
+The essence of our method is to select a pivotal subset from a large-scale unlabeled data pool to annotate for the subsequent sampling of prompts.
+Specifically, a directed graph is first constructed to represent unlabeled data.
+Afterward, the influence of candidate unlabeled subsets is quantified with a diffusion process.
+A simple yet effective greedy algorithm for unlabeled data selection is lastly introduced.
+It iteratively selects the data if it provides a maximum marginal gain with respect to quantified influence.
+Compared with previous efforts on selective annotations, our influence-driven method works in an end-to-end manner, avoids an intractable explicit balance between data diversity and representativeness, and enjoys theoretical support.
+Experiments confirm the superiority of the proposed method on various benchmarks, achieving better performance under lower time consumption during subset selection.

 ## Experiments

 ### **Requirements**